-Certainly they would watch kid’s television (just one channel) or DVDs for a short time each day… but it was being watched with their sibling and I could hear what was happening.
-(And we chose things that were educational).
+Certainly they would watch kid’s television (just one channel) or DVDs for a short time each day.
+Also, it was being watched with their sibling and I could hear what was happening.
+And we chose things that were educational.

-When you are travelling – it gives you peace of mind on buses and planes – as the kids are transfixed (and therefore quiet).
+When you are traveling it gives you peace of mind on buses and planes.
+The kids are transfixed, and therefore quiet.
 You can converse with your significant other or look out the window.
-I kept telling myself that it was ‘smart’ to use these screens in order to manage our travelling.
+I kept telling myself that it was ‘smart’ to use these screens in order to manage our traveling.

-My gut feeling that we were too reliant on screens was justified when I read “21st Century Girls: How the Modern World is damaging our daughter and what we can do about it “by Sue Palmer.
+My gut feeling that we were too reliant on screens was justified when I read “21st Century Girls: How the Modern World is Damaging Our Daughters and What We Can Do About It “by Sue Palmer.
 Her book “Toxic Childhood” (link below) was even more eye-opening.

 Essentially it says that children that are exposed to a lot of technology (including television) at a young age have difficulty focusing.

-So – because stating intent publically means you are more likely to do it – I am writing this blog and we are going to try to have a Screen-Free Flight… – I am 100% available to them, with nothing to do except “my” stuff.
-It’s exciting and we should savour the experience.
+So, because stating intent publicly means you are more likely to do it, I am writing this blog and we are going to try to have a Screen-Free Flight.
+I am 100% available to them, with nothing to do except “my” stuff.
+It’s exciting and we should savor the experience.

 We have been influenced by Sue Palmer’s book, Toxic Childhood and recommend if if you are looking for a different perspective on how to raise children in the modern world!

 Very well!
 The trip to our destination was easily and happily screen free!
 The days we were away were EXTREMELY full and we walked around 10km a day.
 There was no down time and the kids didn’t even get a chance to jump on a screen.
-For the return flight, Mumma realised that she hadn’t really had an un-interrupted conversation with Grandpa and that it was both a perfect and appropriate time for Screens.
+For the return flight, Mumma realized that she hadn’t really had an uninterrupted conversation with grandpa and that it was both a perfect and appropriate time for screens.